ijsuarez/twitter-client/README.md

 Describe any challenges encountered while building the app.

-I had some challenges properly parsing out the API.
-Right now there's a strange bug when trying to untweet my own retweets, but untweeting tweets that I have retweeted and that have been retweeted by others works fine.
+I had some challenges properly parsing out the API. ~Right now there's a strange bug when trying to untweet my own retweets, but untweeting tweets that I have retweeted and that have been retweeted by others works fine.~ Fixed retweet error yayy.

 ## License